WahabMam/S3N-FL-Straggler-Staleness-Solver-with-Semi-Strategies-for-Non-IID-Data-in-FL/README.md

 # Straggler-Aware Layer-Wise Low-Latency Federated Learning

-## Introduction
-In this work they propose _Straggler-Aware Layer-Wise Low-Latency Federated Learning (SALF)_, that leverages the optimization procedure of neural networks via backpropagation to update the global model in a _layer-wise_ fashion.
-This repository contains a basic PyTorch implementation of SALF.
-Please refer to our [paper](https://arxiv.org/abs/2403.18375) for more details.

 ## Introduction of S3N-FL

+  In the original work, the authors proposed Straggler-Aware Layer-Wise Low-Latency Federated Learning (SALF), which leverages the optimization procedure of neural networks via backpropagation to update the global model in a layer-wise fashion.
+This approach aims to mitigate the impact of stragglers and reduce latency in federated learning systems.
+The official implementation of SALF is available in this repository.
+For more details, please refer to their [paper](https://arxiv.org/abs/2403.18375) for more details.

-In addition to the original work, we have extended the SALF framework and introduced S3N-FL (Straggler-Staleness Solver with Semi Strategies for Non-IID Data in FL).
-This enhancement is designed to handle Non-IID data distributions more effectively.
-We conducted extensive experiments using Dirichlet distributions with concentration parameters of 0.001, 0.01, and 0.05 to simulate varying levels of data heterogeneity across clients.
+Building upon this foundation, we extend the SALF framework with our proposed method, S3N-FL (Straggler-Staleness Solver with Semi Strategies for Non-IID Data in FL).
+Our extension is designed to address straggler and staleness challenges while handling extreme Non-IID data distributions.
+Through extensive experimentation using Dirichlet distributions (α = 0.001, 0.01, 0.05), we demonstrate that S3N-FL performs robustly in heterogeneous and realistic federated learning settings.

-These experiments validate the robustness of S3N-FL in highly skewed and realistic federated learning scenarios, demonstrating its ability to maintain strong performance under extreme Non-IID conditions while addressing both straggler and staleness challenges.
-## Usage
 This code has been tested on Python 3.7.3, PyTorch 1.8.0 and CUDA 11.1.

 ### Prerequisite